-The model comes with a board for helping guide the bread, but does not have a convenient space to store the board when folded.
+The model comes with a board for helping guide the bread but does not have a convenient space to store the board when folded.

 Until you try to slice it, that is.

 Indeed, whoever coined the phrase, “the best thing since sliced bread,” was onto something.
 Bread slicers, generally speaking, are box-shaped tools that help you cut uniform slices from whole loaves of bread.
 You simply place the loaf in the box and cut with a knife at the slits.
-But slicers can vary depending on how much bread you need to slice or how thick you want your slices to be.
+However, slicers can vary depending on how much bread you need to slice or how thick you want your slices to be.

 Bread slicers range from inexpensive plastic knife guides to top-dollar mechanized slicing machines.
 So, it’s important to think about your needs.